Revised November 6, 2017

 Political and Religious Neutrality

 Maine Public maintains a very high standard of integrity in maintaining political and religious neutrality in its programming.
 On-air personnel are not allowed to use this public resource to further personal agendas of any kind.
-On-air personnel should not make religious or political calls to action, editorialize, include content or showcase views and opinions on sensitive or controversial issues.
+On-air personnel should not make religious or political calls to action, editorialize, include content or personally endorse views and opinions on sensitive or controversial issues.

 Personal Use of Maine Public Services

 Maine Public does not allow the use of Maine Public services for personal gain, financial or otherwise.
 On-air personnel should not include any content in Maine Public services or use the services to promote any off-air activities, appearances or interests for which they may stand to gain, financially or otherwise.
-The last two pages of this agreement address specifically Plugola/Payola and Conflict of Interest.

 Derogatory and Slanderous Content